Updated May 2019

 Again, the big benefit of using a spray is that I can hold my kid’s hair (or swimsuit straps) while I spray with one hand.
 With lotions and creams, you most definitely need to use two hands.
 It’s this convenience that I like.
 There are some reviews saying it doesn’t work well, but that has never been my experience.

 FYI — There are lots of good sunblocks out there, but many of them are only available through specialty websites.
-We’re not recommending Honest Sunscreen (obviously) due to the debacle from last summer (thought they do have a new formula out in 2017).
-Not recommending California Baby because it is expensive and not well-loved by reviewers.
 Do you have one you love?
 Please leave a comment below, thanks!

 Remember: Sunscreen is just part of the equation that also includes protective clothing, hat and eye protection, and staying out of the sun when the rays are strongest, between 10 am and 3 pm, generally.